Developer blog

 Handy variations

-• Many languages at once — send target_langs instead of target_lang:
+• Many languages at once: send target_langs instead of target_lang:

-{ "source_type": "youtube", "input_url": "", "target_langs": ["es", "ru", "hi"] }
+{ "source_type": "url", "input_url": "", "target_langs": ["es", "ru", "hi"] }

 You get back 201 { "jobs": [ { "id", "state", "targetLang" }, … ] }.
-Charging is
+Charging is all-or-nothing across the batch, so either every language bills or none do.

-"diarization": "skip" with a "voice".
-Omit both for automatic per-speaker voices.
+• One voice for the whole video: skip speaker separation by adding "diarization": "skip" with a "voice".
+Omit both and you get automatic per-speaker voices.

 Cost & limits

-minute by plan (free 2 · starter 5 · medium 10 · super 20).
+• Rate limits: 60 requests/min per key.
+New submissions are also capped per minute by plan (free 2 · starter 5 · medium 10 · super 20).

-• Errors come back as an envelope — 401 / 404 / 422 / 429 → { "error", "message" }
+• Errors come back as an envelope, 401 / 404 / 422 / 429 → { "error", "message" }, which is a different thing from a failed job (that one is a 200, see Step 3).

-• Prefer pay-per-dub over a subscription?
-The same engine is on the
+• Want pay-per-dub instead of a subscription?
+The same engine is on the RapidAPI marketplace (/rapidapi/v1, billed per job).

 Get your key